kraptor/dotfiles/README.md

 This is a repository of personal configuration files for various linux utilities.
 Feel free to use as you wish.

+There are two ways to install the configuration files:

-# Directly copying the files
+- Directly copying the files
     All configuration files are stored under `config/XXX` folder.
 Copy those files you want to your `$HOME` folder.

-# Use the simple dotinstall.py script
+- Use the simple dotinstall.py script

 ## Dependencies:
 - Python 3.4+